Best camera phones

 Try burst mode

 With most smartphone cameras, you can activate infinite burst mode by keeping your finger on the shutter button until you've taken your fill, after which the photos will appear in your album gallery as a photo stack or a list of photos that look very similar.
-This is a very helpful feature – you’ll never miss a shot and you can pick the best one from a range of photos.
+This is very helpful – you’ll never miss a shot and can pick the best one from a range of photos.

 The iPhone 11 and 11 Pro are exceptions to the rule, as pressing down the shutter button will take a video.
-Instead, press and immediately drag the shutter button to the left for portrait orientation photos, or drag it up for landscape phones.
+Instead, press and immediately drag the shutter button to the left for portrait orientation photos, or drag it up for landscape photos.

 Take stills while recording video